Liquid-activated quantum emission from pristine hexagonal boron nitride for nanofluidic sensing: Methods

 \subsection{Optical microscopy}

 Widefield imaging was performed on a custom wide-field fluorescence microscope, described elsewhere\cite{comtet2019wide}.
 Briefly, the emitters are excited using 561 nm laser (Monolithic Laser Combiner 400B, Agilent Technologies), which is collimated and focused on the back focal plane of a high-numerical aperture oil-immersion microscope objective (Olympus TIRFM 100X, NA: 1.45).
-This configuration leads to wide-field illumination of the sample in a circle with $\approx 25 \mu m$ diameter.
-Fluorescence emission from the sample is collected by the same objective and spectrally separated from the excitation light using dichroic and emission filters (ZT488/561rpc-UF1 and ZET488/561m, Chroma) before being projected on an EMCCD camera (Andor iXon Life 897) with EM gain of 150.
+This configuration leads to wide-field illumination of the sample in a circle with $\approx$ 25µm diameter.
+Fluorescence emission from the sample is collected by the same objective and spectrally separated from the excitation light using dichroic and emission filters (ZT488/561rpc-UF1 and ZET488/561m, Chroma) before being projected on an EMCCD camera (Andor iXon Ultra 897) with EM gain of 150.
 An additional spectral path, mounted in parallel to the localization path allows for simultaneous measurements of the emission spectra from individual emitters (see details below).
 The sample itself is mounted in a sealed fluidic chamber, which is placed on a piezoelectric scanner (Nano-Drive, MadCityLabs) for fine focus.
-Typical exposure time is 20-50 ms and typical laser power 10-100 mW for the widefield excitation area of 2$\times10^3\ \mu m^2 $, resulting in a power density of $0.35-3.5$ kW$/cm^2$.
+Typical exposure time is 20-50 ms and typical laser power 10-100 mW for the widefield excitation area of 2$\times10^3$µm$^2 $, resulting in a power density of $0.35-3.5$ kW/cm$^2$.
+Unless mentioned otherwise, the illumination power density was set to 3.5 kW/cm$^2$.
 A typical acquired image stack contained 2-10 thousand frames.

-Confocal microscopy measurements were performed in an inverted microscope configuration allowing to image samples in liquid.
-Here the emission was split between two fiber-coupled APDs (SPCM-AQRH, Excelitas) in an Hanbury Brown and Twiss configuration.
+Confocal microscopy measurements were performed in an inverted microscope configuration allowing to image samples in liquid in custom-made chambers made of a glass ring glued onto the glass coverslip using epoxy resin (Araldite).
+The excitation laser was a 561 nm picosecond diode laser (Sepia II, PicoQuant) used either in pulsed or CW mode.
+The emission, after collection with a water-immersion microscope objective (Nikon SR Plan Apo 60x, NA: 1.27) was split between two fiber-coupled APDs (SPCM-AQRH, Excelitas) in a Hanbury Brown and Twiss configuration.
 Photon correlation measurements were performed using the PicoHarp TCSPC module (PicoQuant).
-Python package Qudi \cite{binder2017qudi} was used for data analysis.